 If you worry about keeping your bike in your apartment building, terrace, or balcony, check if your homeowner's and renter's insurance covers bicycles.
 Mind that many insurers will only cover bikes if they're stolen from your home or a locked garage.

-When it comes to protecting your bike from thieves, you can’t overdo it.
+When it comes to bicycle protection, you can’t overdo it.
 Remember - even the best lock can eventually get clipped by a determined crook.
-So make sure you follow these tips to minimize the chances of your bike being stolen or picked apart.
+So make sure you follow these bicycle protection tips to minimize the chances of your bike being stolen or picked apart.

-The secret sauce might be combining several precautions in addition to registering and buying insurance for your bike - in case you get unlucky after all.
+The secret sauce might be combining several precautions for securing your bike in addition to registering and buying insurance - in case you get unlucky after all.